Skip to main content

 Our Department requires all course registration to be handled on a first-come, first-serve basis in the ConnectCarolina system.
 Please do not contact the instructors directly, as the Department does not keep special enrollment lists and no one may be added outright to a course that is already closed in Connect Carolina.
 Our students have great success in enrolling in the courses they need merely by being aware of their registration schedule and by being persistent in ConnectCarolina.

-The waitlists for the Spring 2023 term will remain in place until January 17, however, the last day to add yourself to a waitlist is December 7.
+The waitlists for the Fall 2024 term will remain in place until August 23, however, the last day to add yourself to a waitlist is August 22.
 For those of you not on a waitlist, please continue to monitor ConnectCarolina closely to register for your necessary courses.

-If you are a senior psychology or neuroscience single major planning to graduate in May 2023 and you do not successfully enroll in the courses that you need to graduate by the end of wave 2 of registration, please contact our Student Services Manager.
+If you are a senior psychology or neuroscience single major planning to graduate in May 2025 and you do not successfully enroll in the courses that you need to graduate by the end of wave 2 of registration, please submit a formal request for department assistance.
+For students in other situations, please review the request form to see a detailed list of those the department may assist.
+Please note that submitting a request does not guarantee a seat, but we will look further into your situation.
+Those who do not meet the criteria for assistance should consider alternative options.

 Other Important Registration Dates to Note

-January 23, 2023: Undergraduate Class Drop (No Record) Period Ends at 5PM: Last day for students or schools/departments to drop a class in Connect Carolina and reduce course load, with tuition adjusted and no record of the class.
-Full-time students must maintain 12 credit hours
+August 30, 2024: Undergraduate Class Drop (No Record) Period Ends at 5PM: Last day for students or schools/departments to drop a class in Connect Carolina and reduce course load, with tuition adjusted and no record of the class.
+Full-time students must maintain 12 credit hours.
+Census Date

-January 24, 2023: Undergraduate Class Drop (On Record) Period Begins: Undergraduate students can drop classes in Connect Carolina.
-The class remains on the student record with a withdrawal grade notation (“W”)
+August 31, 2024: Undergraduate Class Drop (On Record) Period Begins: Undergraduate students can drop classes in Connect Carolina.
+The class remains on the student record with a withdrawal grade notation (“W”) Full-time undergraduate students must maintain 12 credit hours.
+(Dropping all classes requires a term withdrawal and follows the withdrawal and prorated refund policy.)

 Please refer to the Registrar’s Academic Calendar for a more detailed listing of semester registration dates.